plyzen/plyzen-instrumentation-guide/README.md

     "event": "finish",
 }
 ```
+> **Note**: The monitoring system that signals an `alert` may not know the version number.
+If this is the case, the event can be sent without the version attribute. plyzen will automatically associate the event with the last known version that was successfully deployed in that environment.

 This approach ensures that MTTR reflects the true recovery time required to restore a stable service state in production.